CAMeL-Lab/samer-arabic-readability/readme.md

 pip install -r requirements.txt

-### todo script rto do camel tools.

 ```

-Our paper also requires the (CAMeL Tools datasets)[https://github.com/CAMeL-Lab/camel_tools].
-The script above will download these resources for you.
+Our paper also requires the (CAMeL Tools datasets)[https://github.com/CAMeL-Lab/camel_tools] for disambiguation.
+The script `data/setup_cameldata.sh` will set the datasets up for you.

 ### Experiments and Reproducibility